 Every community has different health care needs just as these needs vary from state to state.
 Health care experts in our state should have the flexibility to design programs that improve the health of Tennesseans.
 As our state government plans for how best to support and improve health care delivery within Tennessee, I will look for plans that provide flexibility.

-Representative Jim Coley passed the toughest law in the country against human trafficking.
-I’m proud to have Rep. Coley’s support in my campaign and will continue to support his efforts to defend the most vulnerable in our state.
+The late Representative Jim Coley passed the toughest law in the country against human trafficking.
+I’m proud to carry on Rep. Coley’s legacy by continuing to defend the most vulnerable in our state.
 I support state funding of the Domestic Violence Court that prioritizes these cases to protect women from abusers.

 I am pro-life because I believe human life begins at conception.
 I will proudly fight to protect innocent human life from birth to natural death.

 What sets some state legislators about from others?
 It’s the ability to be effective—to get things done for your community and your state.
 Tennessee’s House of Representatives has 73 Republicans and only 26 Democrats.
 Republicans chair every committee and have large majorities on each committee.
-If Democrats walkout and boycott the House session, Republicans still maintain a quorum and can pass laws without Democrats present.
+If Democrats walk out and boycott the House session, Republicans maintain a quorum and can pass laws without Democrats present.

 Shelby County is a majority Democrat county that has serious needs from state government.
-As a member of the Republican supermajority in Nashville, I can work effectively with legislative leadership to get things done for our community and our county.
-I will be an effective voice for Shelby County on Day One.
+As a member of the Republican supermajority in Nashville, I have a track record of working effectively with legislative leadership to get things done for our community and our county.
+As a freshman member of the House, I was appointed to the Finance, Ways & Means Committee—one of only two freshmen to serve on this powerful committee.